 But as they tucked Nathan in, he rolled over and said, “If she hadn’t been reaching for her medicine, she’d be okay!”
 When Anita asked how he knew this he said, “I don’t know.
 I just…do.”
 Two days later, they learned that Karen had died in a single-car accident, overcorrecting her car and hitting the middle median.
 Somehow, his “knowing” brought him comfort.

-Nathan will share the unique perspective of the adopted child, including the questions and confusion he faced in adolescence, and the understanding that came through maturity and connection with his birth grandparents.
-While Brian and Anita Crumby have publicly shared their experience as adoptive parents on several occasions, this is the first time Nathan will speak publicly about life as an adopted son!
+Nathan shares the unique perspective of the adopted child, including the questions and confusion he faced in adolescence, and the understanding that came through maturity and connection with his birth grandparents.
+While Brian and Anita Crumby have publicly shared their experience as adoptive parents on several occasions, this is the first time Nathan has spoken publicly about life as an adopted son!

 Adoption is in the national spotlight as well with the recent release of the movie, Lifemark.
 Inspired by a true story, this collaborative effort of Kirk Cameron and the Kendrick Brothers was extended in theaters after an extraordinary opening weekend, when it claimed the #2 spot in the nation!
-If you have not yet seen this unapologetically pro-life movie, we highly encourage you do!
-It will be in theaters through Thursday, September 22.
+If you have not yet seen this unapologetically pro-life movie, we highly encourage you do.